 Regardless, a vasectomy should have no impact on sexual function.
 Not only are orgasms just as pleasurable, there’s no impact on libido either.
 It is still possible to develop erectile dysfunction after a vasectomy, but it wouldn’t be caused by the procedure itself.
+Men who have difficulties with this particular condition, post-vasectomy or otherwise, may want to investigate erectile dysfunction pills as a way of addressing and remedying the problem.
 Other fears of a vasectomy include serious damage to sexual organs, an increased risk for cancer and heart disease, and severe pain.
 However, the Mayo Clinic says that these concerns are unfounded.

 Even though vasectomies are quick, safe, and effective, they are still far less common than tubal ligation, AKA tube tying.
 More than 25 per cent of women rely on tubal ligation for contraception, whereas roughly 10 per cent rely on their partner’s vasectomy for the same.
 Yet vasectomies are much safer.

 Tubal ligation is also more expensive, more invasive, and has a higher rate of failure than a vasectomy.
 In fact, when compared to almost any other contraceptive method, vasectomies are the cheapest option when averaged over a 10 year period.
 In many cases, the procedure may also be covered by insurance.